ArasLabs/batch-loader-script/README.md

 python .\batchloader.py --delete --delete-templates-dir .\custom_delete_templates
 ```

-How it works:
+How it works

 - Processes files in reverse order (relationships before items to respect dependencies).
-- Auto-generates delete templates based on your existing insert templates.
+- Auto‑generates delete templates based on your existing insert templates.
   - For relationships: uses the relationship ID from your data files (`id`, `rel_id`, or `relationship_id`).
   - For items: uses the Item ID from your data files (`id`).
 - Logs all deletions to `./logs/delete/`.
+- Generated delete templates are written to `./templates_delete` by default (override with `--delete-templates-dir`).
-- Ensure data files satisfy the **Data file requirements** section so delete mode can identify rows by ID.
+- Ensure data files satisfy the ID column requirements in `CONVENTIONS.md` so delete mode can identify rows by ID.

-Safety tip: Try `--delete` on a disposable environment first; deletes are irreversible.
+Required ID column for deletes

+- Items: include an `id` column with the Item’s GUID.
+With headers, the column can be anywhere; without headers, place the GUID in column 1.
+- Relationships: include a relationship row GUID column named `id`, `rel_id`, or `relationship_id` (case-insensitive).
+With headers, the column can be anywhere; without headers, place the GUID in column 1.

-## Clean Failed Files
+### Clean Failed Files

 Remove all `*.failed` files from your data directory: